aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex4summary/_index.en.md

 1. Part 1: [Build a near real-time data aggregation pipeline using a serverless, event-driven architecture](https://aws.amazon.com/blogs/database/build-a-near-real-time-data-aggregation-pipeline-using-a-serverless-event-driven-architecture/)
 2. Part 2: [Build a fault-tolerant, serverless data aggregation pipeline with exactly-once processing](https://aws.amazon.com/blogs/database/build-a-fault-tolerant-serverless-data-aggregation-pipeline-with-exactly-once-processing/)

-## Source
+## Blog Source

-While this workshop is not open-sourced, the blogs were released with a GitHub repository with much of the same code that you use in the workshop.
-[The repo *aws-serverless-realtime-aggregation*](https://github.com/aws-samples/aws-serverless-realtime-aggregation) can't be used to re-produce this workshop, but you can study it and the two blogs to improve your understanding of the concepts.
+While this workshop is open-sourced, the blogs were released with a GitHub repository with much of the same code that you use in this workshop.
+[The repo *aws-serverless-realtime-aggregation*](https://github.com/aws-samples/aws-serverless-realtime-aggregation) is on GitHub.

 ## Solutions